KTH/kursutveckling-web/README.md

 - Tables with course data and course analyses, as well as this course round syllabuss (and course-pm)
 - Navigation links per table to edit it in administrate tool **kursutveckling-admin-web**

+The two types of course analyses, Canvas analyses and Admin Web Tool analyses, differ in their origins and data sources:

+- Admin Web Tool analyses, from the discontinued `kursutveckling-admin-web` tool, include the field `examinationGrade` for describing course round results.
+The field `alterationText` refers to changes implemented before the **current** course round.
+The latest analysis of this kind will be published in March 2025.
+- Canvas-based analyses data is fetched and compiled in the integration `kursutveckling-integration-api`, including the field `gradingDistribution` for describing course round results.
+The field `alterationText` here refers to changes planned before the **next** course round.

 Application is fetching data from **KOPPS-API** for:

 1. Course title